aws/amazon-neptune-for-graphql/doc/cdk.md

 Update the CDK test project, editing the file `bin/`*your-CDK-dir*`.js`
 <br>
-The file looks like this:
+The original file looks like this:
 ```js
 #!/usr/bin/env node